Clara McLean House

 Who built Clara’s House?
 Is it paid for?

-Clara’s House was built by The Foundation of FirstHealth with generous donations from members of our community including the vision of Mrs. Ruth Watkins and the generous support from Miss Clara McLean.
+Clara’s House was built by and is owned by The Foundation of FirstHealth with generous donations from members of our community including the vision of Mrs. Ruth Watkins and the generous support from Miss Clara McLean.
 See the History page to learn more.